-The aims of the policy are to achieve a nationally consistent approach towards bringing about cultural and attitudinal change within the legal profession with respect to gender briefing practices, so as to maximise choices for legal practitioners and their clients, promote the full use of the independent Bar and optimise opportunities for practice development of all barristers.
+The aims of the Policy are to achieve a nationally consistent approach towards bringing about cultural and attitudinal change within the legal profession with respect to gender briefing practices, so as to maximise choices for legal practitioners and their clients, promote the full use of the independent Bar and optimise opportunities for practice development of all barristers.

-The policy is available for adoption by all barristers
+The Policy is available for adoption by all barristers

-The updated Guidelines provide further clarity around issues including:
+The Guidelines provide clarification around issues including:

-- Who is a senior barrister;
+- Who is a ‘senior barrister’;

 - Which briefs are captured by the Policy reporting requirements;

 - How the value of briefs is to be recorded;

 - The reporting requirements for late adoptees of the Policy;

 - How Policy adoptees should report when their status has changed during a reporting period; and